cjolson1/Lagunitas-Quality-Assurance/README.md

 $ ./manage.py test
 ```

-Django's test library also has the ability to do built-in test discovery.You can specify particular tests to run by supplying any number of “test labels” to `./manage.py test`.
+Django's test library also has the ability to do built-in test discovery.
+You can specify particular tests to run by supplying any number of “test labels” to `./manage.py test`.
 Each test label can be a full Python dotted path to a package, module, `TestCase` subclass, or test method.

 Some examples of this include: